310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/minitalk/midori_2.md

 {% img /img/es/eventstory/ninjaclan/minitalk_midori2_1.jpg %}

 {% bubble Midori %}
-I'm so sorry for making you help me with packing in the eggplants.
+I'm so sorry for making you help me with packing up the eggplants.

-I'm gonna be sending this box of eggplants to Morisawa-senpai.
+I'm gonna send this box of eggplants to Morisawa-senpai.

-I sent him this kind of urgent message the other day, but he arrived late to our meeting anyway, so this is gonna be his punishment.
+I sent him this urgent message the other day, but he arrived late to our meeting anyway, so this is gonna be his punishment.
 {% endbubble %}

 <div class="minitalk" character="Anzu">